nikoladze/HEPFittingTutorial/readme.md

 echo "module load root/6.26.00" > ~/jupyterhub_environment.sh
 ```

 Then restart the jupyter server and select the `python/3.9-2021.11` environment.
+Keep in mind `~/jupyterhub_environment.sh` will be always loaded when you start a jupyterhub server, so you may want to delete/move the file when you don't need it anymore.

 For the pyhf tutorials (not covered in the course) you can install the additional dependencies via
 ```